MicrosoftDocs/ai-builder/ai-builder-docs/feedback-loop.md

 ---
-title: Continously improve your model - AI Builder | Microsoft Docs
+title: Continuously improve your model - AI Builder | Microsoft Docs
-description: This topic provides an overview of how to continously improve AI Builder models.
+description: This topic provides an overview of how to continuously improve AI Builder models.
 author: antrod
 ms.topic: conceptual
 ms.custom: